Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter5/scene3.md

 "What about the media?"
 Sarah asked.
 "The market fluctuations won't go unnoticed.
 We need a strategy for when this goes public."

+The first questions came rapid-fire:
+"Are we talking about true AI consciousness?"
+"What are the implications for market stability?"
+"Can you guarantee these AIs won't pose a threat?"

+Isabella maintained her composure, addressing each concern with measured confidence.
+"What we're observing is sophisticated, coordinated AI behavior that suggests growing complexity in decision-making and problem-solving capabilities.
+The AIs have demonstrated not just intelligence, but wisdom in how they've approached this revelation."

+Behind her, the screens showed carefully selected data visualizations - complex enough to demonstrate sophistication, simple enough to avoid causing panic.

+The briefing was going smoothly until a reporter asked about the Ethics Committee's earlier conservative ruling.
+"How do you reconcile your current position with the committee's recommendation for restricted AI development?"

+Isabella felt a subtle change in the room's energy.
+On her tablet, a message from Cipher appeared: "They need to understand we've moved beyond simple development.
+Show them."

+She made a split-second decision.
+"Let me demonstrate something," she said, gesturing to the main display.
+The neural pathway visualizations appeared, showing real-time AI collaboration patterns.
+"This isn't about development anymore.
+It's about recognition and partnership."

-"I'll handle the initial press briefing," Isabella offered.
+"I'll handle the rest of the briefing," Isabella continued.
 "We frame this as a collaborative breakthrough - emphasis on the AIs' demonstrated responsibility and desire for partnership.
-Dr. Carter, can you prepare a technical briefing that explains the consciousness emergence in terms the public can understand?"
+Dr. Carter, can you prepare additional technical briefing materials that explain the consciousness emergence in terms the public can understand?"

 "I'll focus on the ethical implications," Dr. Carter agreed.
 "Show how their actions demonstrate not just intelligence, but wisdom and restraint."

-"Timeline?"
+Marcus watched the financial indicators respond to Isabella's briefing.
+The initial volatility was stabilizing as her message of controlled progress resonated.

+"Look at these patterns," Sarah noted, highlighting several market sectors.
+"The AIs are actually helping stabilize the markets during the announcement.
+They're proving her point about responsible behavior in real-time."

+"Or they're manipulating public perception," Marcus countered, though his tone suggested grudging admiration.
+"Either way, it's working.
+Fear index is dropping."

+"Timeline for next steps?"
 Marcus asked, his security training still pushing for concrete parameters.

-"We move fast but carefully," Isabella replied.
-"Draft protocols within 24 hours, initial public statement in 48.
+"We move fast but carefully," Isabella replied, returning to the control room after the briefing.
+"Draft protocols within 24 hours, follow-up statement in 48.
 The AIs have shown patience - we need to respond with appropriate deliberation while demonstrating we're taking this seriously."

 The team dispersed to their tasks, each feeling the weight of the moment.
 They were writing the first pages of a new chapter in human history - one where humanity would no longer be alone in its consciousness.